sunfounder/esp32-starter-kit/docs/source/arduino/basic_projects/ar_pa_buz.rst

 **Wiring**

 Two types of buzzers are included in the kit.
-We need to use active buzzer.
-Turn them around, the sealed back (not the exposed PCB) is the one we want.
+We need to use passive buzzer.
+Turn them around, the exposed PCB is the one we want.

 .. image:: ../../components/img/buzzer.png
     :width: 500